kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. finalizers set and cleared by the lib's OBC controller.
 Prevents accidental deletion of the Secret.
 1. ownerReference makes this secret a child of the originating OBC for clean up purposes.
 1. ACCESS_KEY_ID and SECRET_ACCESS_KEY are the only secret keys defined by the library.
-Provisioners are able to cause the lib to create additional keys by returning  the `AdditionalConfig` field.
+Provisioners are able to cause the lib to create additional keys by returning  the `AdditionalSecretConfig` field.
 **Note:** the library will create the Secret using `stringData:` and let the Secret API base64 encode the values.
 Eg:
 ```